Apres Ski in Chamonix

 White Hub: Chamonix's latest late-night hotspot opened in the summer of 2012 - tucked underneath the arches at the far end of Rue des Moulins, just past Bar'd Up, White Hub is open Thursdays, Fridays and Saturdays from 11pm to 7am (we'd advise getting some sleep - and coffee - before heading straight for first lift afterwards...).
 Bear in mind they normally operate a French-style entrance policy: 8€ to get in, but that includes a 'free' drink.

-Le Podium: Rather than being a pemanently-open nightclub, Le Podium tends to be more of a one-off venue, used by the likes of World Sessions who bring a season of guests DJs, massive tunes and late night partying to Chamonix.
-Located in the unlikely venue of the ice rink complex, Le Podium is on the outskirts of the town centre and is an easy walk from the majority of local bars.
+La Lucarne (previously known as the Podium): Rather than being a pemanently-open nightclub, this tends to be more of a one-off venue, used by the likes of World Sessions who bring a season of guests DJs, massive tunes and late night partying to Chamonix.
+Located in the unlikely venue of the ice rink complex, this club is on the outskirts of the town centre and is an easy walk from the majority of local bars.